xregistry/spec/core/spec.md

 request.
 And each entity not already present with the specified `ID` MUST be created with that `ID`.

+If the Resource's model `hasDocument` attribute has a value of `false` then the request MUST NOT contain both xRegistry HTTP headers and the Resource's xRegsitry metadata in the HTTP body.
+In other words, the presence of any xRegistry HTTP header and a non-empty HTTP body MUST generate an error.
+A request with no xRegistry HTTP headers and an empty HTTP body MUST be interpreted as a request to delete all attributes - in essence, resetting the Resource back to its default state.
+Likewise, when the xRegistry metadata appears in the HTTP body, any missing attribute MUST be interpreted as a request to delete those attribute - similar to the `?meta` update API.

 Note: an HTTP `POST` is usually directed to a collection or "factory".
 In the case of `POST /GROUPs/gID/RESOURCEs/rID`, while the PATH references a single Resource, the use of `POST` (rather than `PUT`) MUST be interpreted as a